tranminhanh1512/NetworkSecurity/README.md

 sudo usermod -aG docker ubuntu newgrp docker
 ```
-- Step 3: Set Up GitHub Actions Self-Hosted Runner
+### 3. Set Up GitHub Actions Self-Hosted Runner
   - Go to your GitHub repo → Settings → Actions → Runners
   - Click "New self-hosted runner"
     - Choose:
     - OS: Linux
     - Architecture: x64
   - Copy and run the commands on your EC2
-- Step 4:  Push Code to GitHub and Open the App in EC2 instance
+### 4. Push Code to GitHub and Open the App in EC2 instance
 ## CI/CD Pipeline
 The project uses GitHub Actions for CI/CD, defined in `.github/workflows/main.yml`.  is structured into three main stages:
 ### Continuous Integration (CI)